-PrintGlobe has a wonderful selection of custom paper shopping bags in a broad range of styles, sizes and price points - ready to be printed with your custom logo or design.
-We have white Kraft, eco-friendly recycled paper bags, and a rainbow of colors in gloss and matte shopping bags.
+We have a wonderful selection of custom paper shopping bags -- in a broad range of styles, sizes and price points -- ready to be printed with your custom logo or design.
+We have white Kraft, eco-friendly recycled paper bags and a rainbow of colors in gloss and matte shopping bags.
 These shopping bags can be printed in ink, foil stamped, or printed in visually stunning full color.
-Custom paper shopping bags are a great way to share your brand!
+Custom paper shopping bags are a great way to get a handle on your company brand!

 Next up, there's Charles Stillwell who thought of adding pleated sides to paper sacks.
 A mechanical engineer by trade, Stillwell sought to add an element to Knight's design that would make paper bags foldable, and thus, easier to store.

-When it comes to custom paper shopping bags, we're truly your one stop shop.
-We offer a wide selection of printed paper shopping bags in a range of styles, sizes, and price points - all ready to be printed with your custom logo or design!
-We offer white Kraft, eco-friendly recycled paper, and a rainbow of colors in both matte and gloss options.
-Whether you want to print them with a one color design, or a full color imprint, we can do it all!
+When it comes to custom paper shopping bags, we are truly your one-stop shop.
+We offer a wide selection of printed paper shopping bags in a range of styles, sizes and price points, all ready to be printed with your custom business logo or corporate design!
+We offer a fully customizable order experience with paper, size, color, finish and imprinting options.
+Whether you want to print them with a one color design or a full-color imprint, we can do it all!
 We've been a leader in the promotional product industry for over 20 years, so you can rest easy knowing your project is in good hands.
 If you have questions or need help placing your order, we encourage you to chat with us online or to call us today.
-Our team of friendly printing experts are here to help every step of the way!
+Our team of friendly printing experts is here to help every step of the way!